Assouad type dimensions of parabolic Julia sets: Definitions and background

-Due to work from Aaronson, Denker and Urba\'nski \cite{ADU, DU1, DU2} it is known that given a parabolic rational map $T$, there exists a unique $h$-conformal measure $m$ supported on $J(T)$, i.e. $m$ is a probability measure such that for each Borel set $F \subset J(T)$ on which $T$ is injective,
+Due to work of Sullivan \cite{condynsys} and also Aaronson, Denker and Urba\'nski \cite{ADU, DU1, DU2}, it is known that there exists a unique $h$-conformal measure $m$ supported on $J(T)$, i.e. $m$ is a probability measure such that for each Borel set $F \subset J(T)$ on which $T$ is injective,

+In \cite{DU4}, it was shown that $m$ has Hausdorff dimension $h$, and also that the box and packing dimensions of $J(T)$ are equal to $h$.
+It also follows from, for example, \cite{SU2} that $m$ is exact dimensional and therefore its packing dimension is also given by $h$.
+We derive formulae for the Assouad and lower dimensions and spectra of $J(T)$ and $m$ in Theorems \ref{juliam} and \ref{julias}.